Low-Income Loans: Personal Loans for a Tight Budget

 Payday alternative loans

 If you’re a member of a federal credit union, you may be able to qualify for a payday alternative loan.
-With this type of loan, you’ll be able to borrow a small amount that carries a much lower cost than a traditional payday loan and can be repaid over a longer period.
+Interest rates for this type of loan are capped at 28%, allowing you to borrow a small amount with a longer repayment period and a lower cost than a traditional payday loan.
 You can borrow any amount up to $2,000, which must be fully repaid in one to 12 months.

 » MORE: How do personal loans work?